HTsuyoshi/HTsuyoshi/README.md

 #### Security

-I'm also interested in the Security Information Area, nowadays I'm studiying in the Portswigger plataform, some books and some classes
+I'm also interested in the Security Information Area, nowadays I'm studying in the Portswigger plataform, some books and some classes

 #### Hobbies